Algebraic coherent confluence and higher globular Kleene algebras: Preliminaries on higher rewriting

-\begin{theorem}[Coherent Newman filler lemma] Let $P$ be a terminating $n$-polygraph and $\Gamma$ a cellular extension of $P_n^\top$.
-Then $\Gamma$ is a local confluence filler for $P$ if, and only if, $\Gamma$ is a confluence filler for $P$. \end{theorem}
+\begin{thm}[Coherent Newman filler lemma] Let $P$ be a terminating $n$-polygraph and $\Gamma$ a cellular extension of $P_n^\top$.
+Then $\Gamma$ is a local confluence filler for $P$ if, and only if, $\Gamma$ is a confluence filler for $P$. \end{thm}

 \begin{proof} First observe that if $\Gamma$ is a confluence filler for $P$, then it is also a local confluence filler for $P$ since local branchings are branchings.

 Now suppose $\Gamma$ is a local confluence filler for $P$.
 We prove by Noetherian induction that, for every $(n-1)$-cell $u$ of~$P_n^\ast$, $\Gamma$ is a confluence filler for every branching of $P$ with source $u$.
 For the base case, if~$u$ is irreducible for $P$, then~$(1_u,1_u)$ is the only branching with source~$u$, and it is $\Gamma$-confluent, taking the $(n+1)$-cell $1_{1_u}$ in $\tck{P}_n[\Gamma]$.